-Materials Needed for an Interior Design Course Online
+Materials Required for an Online Interior Design Course

 Most course materials including powerful learning tools will be delivered directly to you, and you will be assigned a personal tutor who will interact with you online and by telephone.
 He will be working with you and reviewing all your class works and assignments.

-You will receive practical and technical information, including audio tools on CD's, with language and illustrations that's very detailed but simple to understand.
+You will receive practical and technical information, including audio tools on CD's, with language and illustrations that are very detailed but simple to understand.

 You may have to get your own interior design software.